LeToNode/Play2.0-CN-doc/scalaGuide/ScalaControllers.md

 An action returns a `play.api.mvc.Result` value, representing the HTTP response to send to the web client.
 In this example `Ok` constructs a **200 OK** response containing a **text/plain** response body.

-## Controllers as Action generators
+## Controllers as action generators

 A `Controller` is nothing more than a singleton object that generates `Action` values.
 The simplest use case for defining an action generator is a method with no parameters that returns an `Action` value	: